joealden/corum-client/README.md

-# Corum Server
+# Corum
 Simple forum software built with a modern JavaScript stack.
-(Server)

 ## Technology Stack for Corum